ezhai/nautilus-avinfo/README.md

 ```

 To uninstall, remove `nautilus-avinfo.so` from `$(libdir)/nautilus/extensions-4/`.
 The location of `libdir` varies by distro.
-For example, on Arch Linux it is `/usr/lib`.
+For example, on Arch Linux it is `/usr/lib` and on Fedora on x64 it is `/usr/lib64`.

 ## Contributions
 If you encounter any issues, have suggestions, or would like to make a contribution (code, translations, etc...), please